ChrisK91/Checklists/content/checklists/nutrition.md

 ## Enteral Nutrition

 - aim for enteral nutrition to reduce risk for catheter associated infections
+  - UpToDate concludes that in well nourished individuals, early parenteral nutrition is _not_ recommended.
+Parenteral feeding can be delayed up to one to two weeks.
 - if nasogastric/orogastric tube is not feasible, consider PEG
 - Contraindications:
   - disruptions of enteral motility (ileus, etc.)